carlosclavijo/100-days-of-code/log.md

 **Today's Progress**:
 Adding inmutability to Administrator and value objects.

-**Thoughts:** Working with DDD/CQRS/Clear architecture is 10 times time consuming that working with an MVC architecture
+**Thoughts:** Working with DDD/CQRS/Clear architecture is 10 times time consuming that working with an MVC architecture.

 **Links to work:**
 [Stream](https://youtube.com/live/7Bd08CwJbMs)